fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

     pool.rollback()

-Let's suppose you've created and committed the new genre.

-Now you can retrieve the record from the database by using the filter_by function:
+Now that we've created and committed our new 'Rock' genre, we can retrieve the record from the database by using the ``filter_by()`` function:

 ::